vikram7/rails-api-and-highcharts-tutorial/README.md

 ![alt](http://i.imgur.com/JYbWV5e.png)

 The graph also looks a bit nicer than our SVG one!
 As you can tell, highcharts gives us some nice options, especially for pre-built libraries of charts.
 Take a look at the Highcharts [demo](http://www.highcharts.com/demo) site to see other examples you can make with the library.
-We'll take a detour here to another library, the oft-loved d3 library.

 * Why do we want to visualize data?
 * How can we visualize data?
-* HighCharts vs d3 vs others?
-Upsides and downsides.
-* Using data we have, we create a graph with d3.
+* Using data we have, we create a graph with HighCharts.
 * can we pass json data to highcharts?
 * End of this section.
 We can't keep doing this by hand.
 Say we have dynamic data.
 What do we do?